BonoAmir/Learn-French/README.md

 What I Learned :

  How recyclerview works (adapters,listview)

-how audiomanger works
+ How audiomanger works